SiddhiGupta10/azure-storage-insights-workbook-template/README.md

 - **Enhanced Security and Compliance**: Storage Insights help ensure the security and compliance of your storage environment by providing insights into data protection measures and regulatory compliance requirements

 ## What is added and improved?
 We have enhanced the capability of Storage insights by updating the default workbook to give more visual information related to detailed subscription/resource group information of storage account, blob information on count, capacity and backup, fileshare capacity utilisation at sorage level and DfS cost estimation to help monitor and optimize our storage resources effectively.
+Visuals are generally in the form of grid view and to fetch data metrics, and graph queries are used with merge operations on  tables.

 This asset aims to provides workbook template as a valuable tool which can be intergrated in any environment, designed to provide a detailed overview of Azure Storage Accounts.

 - It lets you filter the view by selecting subscription, storage account and time range.
 - Number of storage account for which information is presented shown on top.